 Our Present: Bringing Higher Education to Middle Tennessee

 In order to better serve middle Tennessee, additional campuses have been established.
 Nashville State offers classes at locations throughout the area.
 In Waverly, the Humphreys County Center of Higher Education (Humphreys County campus) serves students in Humphreys and surrounding counties.
 In Antioch, the Southeast campus provides learning opportunities for all of southeastern Davidson County.
-Students can also take classes in Dickson at the Renaissance Center.
+Students can also take classes at the Dickson campus located 206 West Walnut Street in downtown Dickson.
 In Clarksville, a campus provides educational opportunities for residents in Montgomery County.
 Fall 2017 marked the opening of the East Davidson campus in the Donelson community of Nashville.
-The North Davidson campus, 1520 Gallatin Pike N., Madison, TN 37115, will be home to a three-story complex that will provide a civic and community asset, bridging the connection between commercial development on Gallatin Pike and the adjacent residential community.
-The North Davidson campus is expected to open in spring 2022.
+The North Davidson campus, 1520 Gallatin Pike N., Madison, TN 37115, which opened in spring 2022, is home to a three-story complex that provides a civic and community asset, bridging the connection between commercial development on Gallatin Pike and the adjacent residential community.
 The campus name was decided upon to reflect the diverse geographic territory that the College will be serving.
 Nashville State has more than 8o program offerings with flexible online options, where students can earn an associate degree or career-ready credential, or transfer credits to a four-year institution.

 Our Future: Continuing to Serve Our Students

-As Nashville State celebrates its 50th anniversary and looks toward the future, it will continue to build upon its solid reputation as a comprehensive community college.
+As Nashville State looks toward the future, it will continue to build upon its solid reputation as a comprehensive community college.
 By expanding and adapting course and program offerings, and instructional delivery methods at all of its campus locations, Nashville State will stay in step with the educational needs and workforce demands of Nashville and the surrounding middle Tennessee area.